damiantroy/media-pod/README.md

-# VideoBot: Personal Video Downloader
+# Media Manager: Personal Video Downloader

 This tutorial will help you create an all-in-one HTPC downloader box.
 You'll create installations for OpenVPN, Jackett, qBittorrent, SABnzbd, Sonarr, Radarr and Plex Media Server in Podman containers running on Rocky Linux 8.